-DAY 4: Taking Aim Against Pride
+Taking Aim Against Pride

-"God is opposed to the proud, but gives grace to the humble...Humble yourselves in the presence of the Lord, and He will exalt you." -James 4:6b,10
+"God is opposed to the proud, but gives grace to the humble...
+Humble yourselves in the presence of the Lord, and He will exalt you."
+(James 4:6b, 10)

 I don't understand pride.
-It's not because I lack the inability to define it; it's because I find it difficult to explain its allure.
+It's not because I lack the ability to define it; it's because I find it difficult to explain its allure.
 Why is pride so hard to release?

 There is no other sin that receives as much rebuke and chastisement as pride.
-Yet there is no other sin so prevalent in the lives of believers as pride.
-Pride can be traced to original sin, the fall of Lucifer, the division of languages at Babel, the banishment of Nebuchadnezzar, the rejection of Christ in the first century, and the root of our refusal to depend on God in all things.
+Yet there is no other sin so prevalent in the lives of believers.
+Pride can be traced to original sin, the fall of Lucifer, the division of languages at Babel, the banishment of Nebuchadnezzar, the rejection of Christ in the first century, and our refusal to depend on God in all things.
 At the root of sin is the issue of pride.